wp-plugins/zanto/readme.txt

 Stable tag: 0.3.1
 License: GPLv2 or later

-Zanto WP Translation enables you to convert blogs in a WordPress multisite into translations of each other.
-It provides a language switcher to switch between the different translations
+Zanto WP Translation helps you run a WordPress multilingual site by providing linkage between content in blogs of different languages in a multisite.

 == Description ==